rscgh/brainorg/README.md

 This repository contains different scripts that exemplify working with brain organization or (potentially) try to replicate previous findings. [work in progress]

-## Plotting Allen Brain Atlas gene expression data
+## Plotting Allen Brain Atlas human gene expression data

 using the abagen python library & a surface atlas